njoubert/UndergraduateProjects/Burble/trunk/README.txt

 TODO:
 ======
+Sending Messages - to selected poeople
+Sending Messages - to group
+Reply to Messages from feed
+Invite selected people to group
+Refresh map view when other people update the map!
+Push notifications!
+Something awesome@ Limit number of group invites to only one per sender per group for a specific receiver.

 xx - Sort the messages view. and make it look better.
-Queues of views to refresh on certain occurrance?
-Limit the amount of position messages you send.
+Queues of views to refresh on certain occurrance? xx - Limit the amount of position messages you send.
 Cache?
 Send if moved further than x?
 Limited rate?
 Show sent messages (and delivery confirmation?)
-Waypoint box that pops up that allows you to send routing request and delete awaypoints.
-List of group members
-List of waypoints
-Groups History (so you can jump back into old groups) Refresh map view when other people update the map!
-Push notifications!
-Something awesome@
+Waypoint box that pops up that allows you to send routing request and delete awaypoints. xx - List of group members xx - List of waypoints xx - Groups History (so you can jump back into old groups)

 Custom Icons for people...